Below are some of the most common questions we get asked by parents.

 Children need to be prepared for an increasingly digital world and this will give them a unique opportunity to be highly skilled.
 Research has confirmed that children with good home access to technology get better grades.

-Schools are expected to provide learning resources on their Learning Platforms, all of which presuppose that every student can work at home, to complete an assignment, access the school’s learning resources, or run through a lesson they missed.
+Schools are expected to provide links to learning resources through their website, all of which presuppose that every student can work at home, to complete an assignment, access the school’s learning resources, or run through a lesson they missed.

 What is the Parental Contribution and how much do I need to pay?